 It’s understandable to feel a wave of emotion in the moment.
 Your thoughts might be consumed by the fear that other shoppers are judging you, or worry that there is something wrong with your child for behaving this way.

-The mindful approach, on the other hand, is it to take a deep breath.
+The mindful approach, on the other hand, is to take a deep breath.
 Accept the moment you’re in by first realizing that you and your child are both safe physically and emotionally.
 Try to identify what story you’re telling yourself about the moment.
 If you convince yourself that everyone is watching you or judging your parenting or making assumptions about your child, it will increase the intensity of the moment.
 On the other hand, if you tell yourself that many of the others in the crowd have experienced a similar situation and are regarding you with empathy, you can bring humor to the situation and maybe even find a moment of connection.

 By using mindfulness to get out of your fear of something, you can make even the most difficult moment more manageable.